letzi83/Data-Journalism-Resources/README.md

 This collection of lists (and lists of lists) is aiming at answering those and will be continously updated.
 Probably its nature is non-exhaustive, but rather based on my personal experience as a data journalist and ddj teacher.

-Hints and comments either via pull requests or email to gcgruen [at] gmail [dot] com
+I'm happy for any hints and comments either via pull requests or email to gcgruen [at] gmail [dot] com

 ## Topic overview